Sino-Soviet border conflict: Battle of Zhenbao (Damansky) Island

-The Chinese claim a different version of the conflict.
+There is an alternative interpretation of the events.
 The Cultural Revolution increased tensions between China and the Soviets, which led to brawls between border patrols.
 On 27 December 1968, several Soviet armored vehicles landed on Zhenbao Island, and Soviet soldiers used sticks to beat Chinese soldiers.
 On 23 January 1969, another violent conflict occurred on the island, and 28 Chinese soldiers were reportedly wounded.
 From 6 to 25 February 1969, five more similar incidents occurred, and shooting broke out in March 1969.
-According to the Chinese version of events, at 8:40 a.m. on the 2 March 1969, 30 Chinese border patrol personnel split into two groups approached the island and were met by about 70 Soviet soldiers along with one truck and reinforced with two armoured vehicles attempting to encircle the Chinese patrol.
-The Chinese claim the Soviets had opened fire at 9:17.
+According to the Chinese version of events, at 08:40 on the 2 March 1969, 30 Chinese border patrol personnel split into two groups approached the island and were met by about 70 Soviet soldiers along with one truck and reinforced with two armoured vehicles attempting to encircle the Chinese patrol.
+The Chinese claim the Soviets had opened fire at 09:17.
 The Soviets responded with tanks, armoured personnel carriers (APCs), and artillery bombardment.
 Over three days, the PLA successfully halted Soviet penetration and eventually evicted all Soviet troops from Zhenbao Island.
 During the skirmish, the Chinese deployed two reinforced infantry platoons with artillery support.
 Chinese sources state the Soviets deployed some 60 soldiers and six BTR-60 amphibious APCs, and in a second attack, some 100 troops backed up by 10 tanks and 14 APCs including artillery.
 The PLA had prepared for that confrontation for two to three months.

 From among the units, the Chinese selected 900 soldiers commanded by army staff members with combat experience.
 They were provided with special training and special equipment and were secretly dispatched to take position on Zhenbao Island in advance.
 Chinese General Chen Xilian stated the Chinese had won a clear victory on the battlefield.